 The new tourist visa system aims to streamline UAE visa requirements for every nationality, as it is intended to be available for citizens from everywhere in the world.

-When the 5-Year UAE Tourist Visa Will be Implemented
+Benefits of the 5-Year UAE Tourist Visa

-However, most travel experts are in agreement that the new visa is set to make it easier for UAE residents to bring family members to visit the country, something that was difficult on the previously available tourist visas.
+Most travel experts are in agreement that the new visa is set to make it easier for UAE residents to bring family members to visit the country, something that was difficult on the previously available tourist visas.

 Some have also speculated that the market for investment in tourist apartments in the UAE will open up for the first time now that foreign citizens will be able to spend more time in the country with the new visa.